Ikumi Ito

 MISC

-- Effects of Heated tobacco on Menstrual Pain and Headache and Awareness of Health Hazards of Smoking
+Pharmaceutical Society of Japan - Effects of Heated tobacco on Menstrual Pain and Headache and Awareness of Health Hazards of Smoking

 Ito Ikumi; Ishii Masakazu